ezsystems/commerce-documentation/docs/guide/product_description/customer_registration.md

 ![](img/LogIn.png)

-A user can request a new password in case they have forgotten the existing one.
-Note: eZ Commerce does not use the eZ Platform "forgot password" feature.
+A user can request a new password in case they have forgotten the existing one. eZ Commerce does not use the eZ Platform "forgot password" feature.

 ## My account